ewxrjk/inntest/README.md

 user the news server runs as.

 I use [Viewgcov](https://github.com/ewxrjk/viewgcov) to inspect the results.
-Start it in the build directory and select File->Refresh.
+Start it in the build directory and select File→Refresh.

 Sanitizers
 ----------